-I was twelve and I didn't like snorkeling then so we went to fishbowl.
-At first I didn't go in but my mom came out and told me it was like an aquarium so I went in and was blown away with its beauty.
+I was twelve and I didn’t like snorkeling then so we went to the fishbowl.
+At first, I didn’t go in but my mom came out and told me it was like an aquarium so I went in and was blown away by its beauty.
 I have been in love with Hawaii since that day and have been back two more times since and hopefully more in the future.

 How do you pick “A” favorite activity on Maui?

-Some of my best times have been sitting along one of the points & watching for humpback whales and enjoying the amazing blue water, sky, and being with my husband.
+Some of my best times have been sitting on one of the points & watching humpback whales and enjoying the amazing blue water, sky, and being with my husband.

 Other times it’s a simple, peaceful evening staring at the ocean and stars.

 Other times it’s having an Ululani’s Shave Ice.

 Other times it’s seeing the smile on my parent’s faces when we are all together.

 Another time it’s seeing the sunrise on Haleakala…then riding a bike down the slope!